opendistro-for-elasticsearch/sql/docs/user/admin/settings.rst

 Description
 -----------

-User can set this value to indicate how long the cursor context should be kept open.Cursor contexts are resource heavy, and a lower value should be used if possible.
+User can set this value to indicate how long the cursor context should be kept open.
+Cursor contexts are resource heavy, and a lower value should be used if possible.

 1. The default value is 1m.
 2. This setting is node scope.